-The Noble False Widow is a native of the Canary Islands and Madeira probably repeatedly imported into this country with bananas.
+The Noble False Widow is a native of the Canary Islands and Madeira, probably repeatedly imported into this country with bananas.
 It was first reported in Britain near Torquay in 1879.
-For the next 100 years or so it appears to have been confined to a few populations along the south coast but it is now spreading, probably as a result of global warming.
-By 2015 it was recorded across the southern half of the country and it is highly likely that it will continue to spread northwards.
+For the next 100 years or so it appears to have been confined to a few populations along the south coast but it is now spreading rapidly, probably as a result of global warming.
+By 2020 it was commonly recorded across much of southern Britain and it continues to spread northwards.
 The species is now widespread across western and central Europe but there it is rarely blamed for biting.